 The New Standard for Diagnosing Dry Eye Disease

-I-PEN®, the world’s first, hand-held, point-of-care, solid state electronic diagnostic device to detect and indirectly measure the tear film osmolarity levels associated with marginal, mild, moderate and severe Dry Eye Disease.
+I-PEN®, the world’s only portable diagnostic device to detect and measure the tear film osmolarity levels associated with marginal, mild, moderate and severe Dry Eye Disease.

 - Quantitative measurement of osmolarity